shidarin/cdl_convert/docs/usage.rst

       -h, --help            show this help message and exit -i INPUT, --input INPUT
                             specify the filetype to convert from.
-Use when CDLConvert cannot determine the filetype
+Use when CDL Convertcannot determine the filetype
                             automatically.
 Supported input formats are: ['flex',
                             'cc', 'ale', 'cdl', 'rcdl', 'ccc']
       -o OUTPUT, --output OUTPUT